lit/lit.dev/packages/lit-dev-content/site/articles/article/lit-for-polymer-users.md

 <dt class="paramName"><code>notify</code></dt>
 <dd class="paramDetails">

-Not supported in Lit.
-The `notify` option generates an event when the property changes, and is used to support two-way data binding.
-This option is problematic because the event is fired any time the property changes, even if it's changed programatically.
-Lit components can use the native web APIs (such as `dispatchEvent`) to fire events in response to user input or when an internal state changes (for example, when an animation completes).
+This feature is used to support two-way binding.
+It was **not** implemented in Lit because of the issues described in [Issues with two-way binding](#issues-with-two-way-bidning).

+Lit components can use the native web APIs (such as `dispatchEvent`) to fire events in response to user input or when an internal state changes.

 </dd>